anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-08-1-explore-with-spark-sql.md

 ### 0. Prerequisites

-If you run queries that use the BigQuery API, you willl need to grant the principal the following role-<br>
+If you run queries that use the BigQuery API, you will need to grant the principal the following role-<br>
 roles/serviceusage.serviceUsageConsumer

 Lets go ahead and grant the User Managed Service Account the role, from Cloud Shell-